kchawla-pi/united-states-of-browsers/README.md

 8. Install the project:

         pip install .
+      or if you wanna play with the code;

+        pip install --editable .

 9. To merge the databases, run:

-        python .\united_states_of_browsers\db_merge\merge_browser_databases.py
+        python .\united_states_of_browsers\db_merge\orchestrator.py

 10. To launch the user interface, run:

         python .\united_states_of_browsers\usb_server\usb_server.py
-11. Then go to the browser and visit:
+11. Then go to your browser of choice and visit:

         localhost:5000
 12. To stop, go back to the same terminal window  where the program is running and press `Ctrl+C`.
 13. Deactivate the virtual environment by typing `deactivate` and pressing ENTER.

-Merging the database will generate an sqlite file in the \united_states_of_browsers\appdata directory/folder.
+Merging the database will generate an sqlite file in the `~\USB\` directory/folder, where `~` is the user directory/folder.
+In windows this is typically `C:\Users\<user name>`

+Currently tests are not available.

 To run tests (requires pytest), type:

     pytest

-Currently some tests are broken.

 The project idea is, essentially, I use multiple browsers and multiple browser profiles.
 This scatters my history, bookmarks across multiple interfaces.